 When is the best time to post on TikTok?
 Does posting at a particular time or a specific day of the week get your content in front of more people?
-Will figuring out a perfect posting schedule help with your engagement rates?
+Will the perfect posting schedule help with your engagement rates?

 … or, for a TL;DR version, find out how to pinpoint your unique best posting time in 4 minutes: